NA-53 Rawalpindi-II: Election 2002

 PML-N won by 73,671 votes.

 Election 2008

 Nisar Ali Khan successfully retained his native National Assembly seat in elections 2008.

+By-Election 2008

 Election 2013

 General elections were held on 11 May 2013.
 Nisar Ali Khan of PML-N was yet again successful in retaining his native National Assembly Constituency and he won it with a huge margin.
 National Assembly.

 Election 2018

 General elections were held on 25 July 2018.

-By-election 2023

-A by-election will be held on 16 March 2023 due to the resignation of Ghulam Sarwar Khan, the previous MNA from this seat.